openimsdk/open-im-server/deployments/Readme.md

 **redis.yml**

 - `address`: set to your already redis address or redis Service name and port in your deployed.
-- `password`: **need to set to secret use base64 encode.**

 **minio.yml**

-- `bucket`: set to your minio bucket name or use default value `openim`.
-- `accessKeyID`: set to your minio accessKey ID or use `root`.
-- `secretAccessKey`: need to set to secret use base64 encode.
 - `internalAddress`: set to your already minio internal address or minio Service name and port in your deployed.
-- `externalAddress`: set to your already expose minio external address or minio Service name and port in your deployed.
+- `externalAddress`: set to your already expose minio external address.

 ### Set the secret